Back Pain

 Q: What treatments have been recommended?

-A: If you have axial pain, try resting your neck or take a break when you need to.
+A: If you have axial pain, try resting your neck or taking a break when necessary.
 Take care of yourself and use heat to relax your muscles.

 Q: What are some other things I should know about my condition?

-A: It is essential to paessentialon to the position of your neck when you are driving.
-If your head is bent forward or sideways, it could cause damage to your cervical spine.
+A: Pay attention to your neck position while driving.
+If your head is bent forward or sideways, it could damage your cervical spine.

 Q: How often should I get checked?